Right to Try: Questions Answered

 Right To Try allows terminally ill Americans to try medicines that have passed Phase I of the FDA approval process and remain in clinical trials, but are not yet widely available.
 Right To Try could expand access to potentially life-saving treatments years before patients would normally be able to access them.

-In little over a year, Right To Try has become law in 33 states and counting: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia and Wyoming.
-It has passed with overwhelming bipartisan support in all 32 states.
+In little over a year, Right To Try has become law in 40 states and counting: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+It has passed with overwhelming bipartisan support in all 40 states.
 In fact, in most states, it has passed through the state legislature unanimously.

 This document answers the common questions about the impact of Right To Try.

 Question: What is the Right To Try Act?

 Answer: Right To Try is state legislation that allows terminally ill patients to work with their doctors and drug or device manufacturers to access investigational treatments that have passed the FDA’s safety testing phase (Phase I), but are not yet widely available.

 Question: Why was Right To Try developed?